Zoegp/zoegp.github.io/leafbyte-faqs.md

 Yes!
 Please do.
 LeafByte is free and open source under the GPL-3.0 license.
 That said, you're welcome to [reach out to us](mailto:leafbyte@zoegp.science) in case the change would fit in LeafByte itself.
 If you do amend our app, we ask that you share the changes free and open source for the community to benefit from.

 ##### Where can I find the code?
-The code is currently not available on GitHub as we sort out liscensing issues.
 Please contact us if you would like the code.

 ##### I’m having problems with the app.
 What should I do?
 Send an email to [leafbyte@zoegp.science](mailto:leafbyte@zoegp.science).
 If the problem is a bug, please include your iOS version, device model, and exactly what actions you were performing in the app when the bug happened.
 Without this information, we will have a hard time fixing the bug.